mmosko/ccnpy/README.md

         )
     )

-## PresharedKey Algorithm
+## AEAD Encryption Algorithm

-    PresharedKeyData := KeyNum IV Mode
+    AeadData := KeyNum Nonce Mode
     KeyNum := INTEGER
-    IV := OCTET+
+    Nonce := OCTET+
-    Mode := AES-GCM-128 AES-GCM-256
+    Mode := AES-GCM-128 AES-GCM-256 AES-CCM-128 AES-CCM-256

 The KeyNum identifies a key on the receiver.
 The key must be of the correct length of the Mode used.
 If the key is longer, use the left bits.
-Many receivers many have the same key with the same KeyId.
+Many receivers many have the same key with the same KeyNum.
 A publisher creates a signed root manifest with a security context.
 A consumer must ensure that the root manifest signer is the expected publisher for use with the pre-shared key, which may be shared with many other consumers.
-The publisher may use either method 8.2.1 (deterministic IV) or 8.2.2 (RBG-based IV) [NIST 800-38D] for creating the IV.
+The publisher may use either method 8.2.1 (deterministic IV) or 8.2.2 (RBG-based IV) [NIST 800-38D] for creating the Nonce.
+It is also recommended that the publisher and consumers share a 4-byte salt, which is not transmitted in-band.

-Each encrypted manifest node (root manifest or internal manifest) has a full security

-context (KeyNum, IV, Mode).
+Each encrypted manifest node (root manifest or internal manifest) has a full security context (KeyNum, Nonce, Mode).
 The AES-GCM decryption is independent for each manifest so Manifest objects can be fetched and decrypted in any order.
 This design also ensures that if a manifest tree points to the same subtree repeatedly, such as for deduplication, the decryptions are all idempotent.